National Invasive Species Awareness Week – Part 2

 How can you be sure you’re only purchasing native plants?
 Shop our native plant sale in June!

-During the pick-up event, we will have staff present to answer questions and provide information regarding native plants, including how to deal with invasives.
+During the event, we will have staff present to answer questions and provide information regarding native plants, including how to deal with invasives.

 Are you interested in learning more or volunteering?